enriqueforner/openuem-docs/docs/02-Installation/02-Agent/02-linux.md

 OpenUEM provides a repository for **rpm packages**.
 You can add the repository following the steps in the [Server section](/docs/Installation/Server/linux#21-adding-the-repository).

-Alternatively, you can visit the [repository](https://rpm.openuem.eu/packages/) and download the .deb package that you need.
+Alternatively, you can visit the [repository](https://rpm.openuem.eu/packages/) and download the .rpm package that you need.

 :::warning
 If you don’t add the OpenUEM repository to your agent, you won’t be able to update agents from the console